 I enjoy the commercial aspect of my role; data and commerciality go hand in hand.
 Relationships develop and evolve through data and its analysis.
 Therefore, my customer negotiation skills are those I’m continually honing and benchmarking to improve.

-Away from work, I love rugby union and I recharge through coaching at a wonderful community rugby club; Tring RFC.
+AL: Away from work, I love rugby union and I recharge through coaching at a wonderful community rugby club; Tring RFC.
 Learning new skills, techniques and methodologies in the sport will help the juniors I’m coaching.
 It’s incredibly fulfilling and great way to start the week!

 AL: Simplify any message down to three things and always have a call to action.